rafayk330/k_crm_gtm_systems/README.md

 - Workflow automation logic for Sales, CS, Marketing, and Product teams
 - Documentation for data governance, metric definitions, and system integrations

-This repo is the **single source of truth** for GTM data architecture within K CRM.
+This repository is the **single source of truth** for GTM data architecture within K CRM.

 ---